healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 *   One user manual
 *   Warranty: 1-year limited in the US

-The Comfee arrived between two foam pads on the top and the bottom inside a carton box.
-The instruction manual was standard, having basic information on the kettle’s parts, how to use, safeguards, cleaning and maintaining, troubleshooting, and warranty.
+The Comfee arrived between two foam pads—on the top and bottom—inside a carton box.
+The instruction manual had basic information on the kettle’s parts, how to use, safeguards, cleaning and maintenance, troubleshooting, and a warranty.

 ### Dimensions